wildfly-extras/wildfly-cloud-tests/README.md

 By default the created images are based on `quay.io/wildfly-snapshots/wildfly-runtime-jdk11-multi-arch:latest`.
 If you wish to use another image (e.g. to prevalidate a staged runtime image) you can do that by passing in the `image.name.wildfly.runtime` system property.

+## Testing new runtime images
+To test a new runtime image (for example one that is staged before a release), simply pass in the name of the image in the `image.name.wildfly.runtime` system property.

+Also the GitHub Actions CI job allows you to pass this in as a parameter when manually triggering the workflow.
+You will likely need to run such custom jobs in your own fork of the repository since only admins can trigger workflows.